Creative Automation / Foundation

 Thesis

-Ornith 1.0 + DSpark is INSANE : Self-Scaffolding Local AI That Runs 85% Faster teaches a practical creative automation move: This video breaks down two same-week open-source releases — Ornith 1.0, a Deep Reinforce coding-model family that learns to write its own agent scaffold during reinforcement-learning training, and DeepSeek's DSpark, a lossless speculative-decoding layer that serves the same weights up to 85% faster — and shows how to stack them behind Claude Code as a local, $0-per-token agentic coding rig.
+Ornith 1.0 + DSpark is INSANE : Self-Scaffolding Local AI That Runs 85% Faster teaches a practical local model/runtime move: This video breaks down two same-week open-source releases — Ornith 1.0, a Deep Reinforce coding-model family that learns to write its own agent scaffold during reinforcement-learning training, and DeepSeek's DSpark, a lossless speculative-decoding layer that serves the same weights up to 85% faster — and shows how to stack them behind Claude Code as a local, $0-per-token agentic coding rig.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.